You have probably heard of intermittent fasting by now.

 Who Should Avoid Intermittent Fasting?

-Many people find that intermittent fasting is an effective strategy to lose weight and simplify their eating habits.
+Many people find that IF is an effective way to lose weight and simplify their eating habits.

-As you might imagine, the most common side effect of intermittent fasting is hunger.
-Additional side effects may include weakness, fatigue, and headaches during the fasting window, especially when starting an intermittent fasting plan.
+Additional potential side effects include weakness, fatigue, food cravings, discomfort, irritation, and headaches during the fasting window, especially when starting an intermittent fasting plan.

-- You are pregnant or breastfeeding
+- You are breastfeeding or pregnant

 - You are trying to become pregnant